 Not in the Levitical system, true.

-In the preceding posts we saw that all the pagan gods adopted their human rulers as their sons as well as appointed them their representative priest-kings.
+That proves the point!
+As did all the Anti-Christ kings in that era, all the pagan gods adopted their human rulers as their sons as well as appointed them their representative priest-kings.

 Take David’s heir to the throne of Judah, Ahaz.
 When he rejected the God of Israel he became both the son and the priest of the pagan god.